 - Develop 3rd party distributor relationships.
 We plan to implement a traditional direct sales strategy in order to develop 3rd party distributor relationships and national accounts.
 This would be carried out through the use of list development (list development is simply assembling a list of possible 3rd party distributors), the use of sell sheets, direct sales calls referencing the POS displays, the use of the sales and marketing literature developed with the manufacturer, and follow up calls.
-We have not established any 3rd party distributor relationships at this time. - Development of marketing materials.
-We expect preliminary marketing materials to be completed by the end of March 31, 2011. - Expand the Berry Only Website.
+We have not established any 3rd party distributor relationships at this time. - Development of marketing materials. - Expand the Berry Only Website.
 The website is operational and we plan to continually expand the websites capabilities.
 We are exploring the addition of a shopping cart without the requirement for payment through PayPal. - Further develop and implement detailed advertising strategies both online and offline.

 This development of marketing materials, the development of 3rd party distributor relationships and the complete building and launching of the website is expected to have a budget of approximately \$30,000 and take 9 to 12 months.
-The company currently believes it has sufficient funding to conduct this phase of its operations.
-The President of Berry Only will spearhead these efforts, and will not be receiving a salary at this time.
-The company anticipates that it will need to raise more capital in approximately 9 to 12 months time if the company is not generating sales.
+The company currently believes it has sufficient funding to complete this phase of its operations.
+The President of Berry Only is spearheading these efforts, and will not be receiving a salary at this time.
+The company anticipates that it will need to raise more capital in approximately 6 to 9 months time if the company is not generating sales.
 The company currently has no plans or arrangements for raising further capital at this time.